-This alarm will only indicate the presence of carbon monoxide and/or propane gas at the sensor.
-These toxic gases may be present in other areas of the motorhome.
+This alarm will only indicate the presence of carbon monoxide gas at the sensor.
+Carbon monoxide gas may be present in other areas.

 THE CO/LP COMBINATION DETECTOR OPERATES ON 12-volt HOUSE POWER; IT DOES NOT CONTAIN AN INTERNAL BACK-UP BATTERY.
-IT WILL BE DISABLED WHEN HOUSE BATTERIES ARE DISCONNECTED, OR SHORE POWER IS REMOVED, OR IF THE AUXILIARY BATTERY VOLTAGE DROPS BELOW THE OPERATING THRESHOLD VOLTAGE OF THE DETECTOR!
+IT WILL BE DISABLED WHEN HOUSE BATTERIES ARE DISCONNECTED.
+OR SHORE POWER IS REMOVED, OR IF THE AUXILIARY BATTERY VOLTAGE DROPS BELOW THE OPERATING THRESHOLD VOLTAGE OF THE DETECTOR!